 Be warned, sometimes it even becomes fun!

 One of the big challenges of developing mindfulness in daily life is staying focused.
-In these group-sessions guests are encouraged to stay focused and aware throughout the session, thereby gaining some experience of responding to a stressful situation in a new, positive way.
+In these sessions guests are encouraged to stay focused and aware throughout the session, thereby gaining some experience of responding to a challenging situation in a new, positive way.

 There are four unique Improvisation Therapy sessions.

-Each has the same format: welcome and a grounding meditation; discussion; role-playing and improvisation; a guided integration meditation.
+Each has the same format: a welcome; a grounding meditation; a short talk; some simple role-playing; finish with a guided integration-meditation.

 These sessions were developed at a mental health retreat on the Sunshine Coast and are suitable for anyone interested in developing mindfulness.
-I’ve run sessions with people who have never meditated and never done any role-play and they easily took part and got a lot out of it.
+I’ve run sessions with people who have never meditated or done any role-play and they easily participated and found it beneficial.

 Interested in hosting an Improvisation Therapy session?
-I can tailor you a session for a one-off event or run a series of sessions for your group.
-Use the form below to get in touch or visit our Contact Page.
+You can have one of the four listed above or I can tailor you a session for a one-off event.
+We could run a series of sessions for your group.
+Use the form below to get in touch or visit the Contact Page.